August 12, 2020 | Time and Attendance | Posted by Ascentis Thought Leadership

 As always, open and speedy communication is key to maintaining workplace safety.
 That may seem like an obvious statement, but research shows that 57% of employees feel they’re not given clear direction in the workplace, while 69% of managers say they’re uncomfortable about communicating directly to employees.
 Automated solutions can ease those communication difficulties and help ensure that safety messages that can help reduce worker’s comp claims are getting through.

 Your mobile app should include a messaging component that provides quick, two-way communications, allowing management to send out policy announcements and safety guidelines while also offering employees a chance to submit questions and feedback.
 Time and attendance apps with real-time remote reporting allow workers to submit hours and make schedule changes from any location, reducing the risk of spreading disease.
-Customizable time and attendance hardware like touchless time clocks with automated temperature scans and voice-activated operation can help reduce physical contact and keep sick workers from entering a building.
+Customizable time and attendance hardware like touchless time clock software with automated temperature scans and voice-activated operation can help reduce physical contact and keep sick workers from entering a building.

 The coming months and years will be interesting ones for anyone involved with worker’s compensation.
 As new legislation develops, new technology evolves, and new safety policies become the norm, integrating technology and automated solutions will be more important than ever for consistent, efficient risk mitigation.
 Find out how Ascentis’s hardware and software solutions can help reduce your risk of costly worker’s compensation claims.